Current Scholarship Opportunities

 Anne D. Maloof Scholarship (Graduate and Undergraduate Studies)

-This is a one-time scholarship for $3,000 dollars to honor and financially assist graduate, professional or undergraduate students in Island, Kitsap, Jefferson, and Thurston counties.
-Apply through Scholarship America
+This is a one-time scholarship for $3,000 to honor and financially assist graduate, professional or undergraduate students in Island, Kitsap, Jefferson, and Thurston counties.
+(Hosted by Scholarship America)

 Microsoft Scholarships